eskrr/resume/README.md

-This repository is for uploading notes and laboratories for the Web Applications Development Class.
+This repository is for storing my webpage resume.